 1. Sun Safety Stand

 - Get pupils involved in creating a sun safety stand for your summer event, which communicates the importance of sun safety in a fun way.
-You may wish to use the Summer fair worksheet, which you can download with the link above.
+You may wish to use the Summer fair worksheet, which you can download using the button below.

 - Decorate the stand with sun-safety slogans, posters and images made by pupils beforehand.

 - Challenge people by having a sun-safe quiz with prizes (one for adults, one for children).
 Older pupils could help to write the quiz questions.
-Information from the Soltan Sun Ready website parents’ section [link] can be used to create the questions.
+Information from the families section of this site can be used to create the questions.